b-lukaszuk/haskell_luzne_zadanka/book1/ch09/README.md

 # Ch09

-Choosen exercises (some were too easy, or not enough interesting) from Chapter 9 (rest of the exercises were solved 'in head')
+Choosen exercises (some were too easy, or not enough interesting) from Chapter 9 (rest of the exercises were solved 'in head' or not at all)

 ---